How to Finance a Home Renovation or Remodel

 Home Equity Lines of Credit

 When deciding how to fund your project, look at interest rate.
 How much are you being charged to borrow from your credit card?
 Chances are it's somewhere between 12-24%.
-Rates for a home equity line of credit (HELOC) are much, much lower— check out current rates here.
+Rates for a home equity line of credit (HELOC) are much lower.
 Big or small, you'll pay less in interest if you utilize a HELOC instead.

 So how does a HELOC work exactly?
 It's a loan that is underwritten using your current home's value, so you will need to have some existing equity in your home in order to qualify.
 With a HELOC, you'll apply for and be approved for a certain maximum amount.
 From there, you can draw out and use only what you need.
 Expect to make interest-only monthly payments during a draw period, followed by principal-and-interest payments over the remaining term.